snowdd1/homebridge-knx/knx_config.json.md

 For **boolean and percentage types** it is possible to *reverse* the read/write value between HomeKit and KNX (Restrictions: Only if it is a boolean or a percentage for **HomeKit**, some of the types that support only 0 and 1 are integer anyway; Service must not have a handler, see chapter below).

 For **enumerative type**, such as TargetHeatingCoolingState with a given list of possible values, it is possible to restrict **Apple's Home** app even more with the "ValidValues" array keyword.
+Only working with **new** services.
+If the service is read into homekit database, this is stored there and not read again.
+If you need to change tha valid values, you have to remove the service from homekit and re-add it again.

 For **continuous value types**, such as temperatures, the minimum and maximum values that define the range can be modfied with the "MaxValue" and "MinValue" keywords.
 Required for Temperatures in Celsius in middle/norther Europe at least, as Apple (designed in California, made in China) expected no sub-zero temperatures.